bmb7904/FriendFinderApp/README.md

  ************************* FRIEND FINDER APP *****************************
  *
- * This program will take in data for a person, their name, interests, and the
+ * This program will take in data for a person; this includes their name, interests, and the
  * importance of those interests as a numerical value.
 The data is read in as a .txt file.
  *
  * It will create records for each person and store the information